 There can be no sales and marketing alignment if both teams do not meet with one another at least once a week.
 It does not have to be your entire sales and marketing groups, but a few leaders from each department must get together to review processes, make adjustments, and provide feedback to one another.

-Obviously, if your teams are aligned, your goals must be aligned, or else both groups will fight each other to reach their individual numbers.
+Obviously, if your teams are aligned, your goals must be aligned and you must follow the same sales process best practices, or else both groups will fight each other to reach their individual numbers.
 Create goals based on metrics that are mutually beneficial for each team so that they will work together to achieve them.

 Marketers don’t work the phones (there’s a reason for that).
 However, there is incredibly valuable information that comes straight from the prospect’s mouth.
 Marketers should leverage a sales call recording tool in order to listen to calls that salespeople make based off of their leads.